Elecraft W2 Wattmeter

 A serial interface built into the W2 allows you to use either an RS-232 connection or a USB port on a computer.
 The serial connection can also be used to configure the W2 and update the firmware.

-Despite its small size, the Elecraft W2 RF Wattmeter and SWR Bridge has three features that may be useful to hams with impaired vision:
+Despite its small size, the Elecraft W2 RF Wattmeter and SWR Bridge has four features that may be useful to hams with impaired vision:

 • Adjustable, high-brightness LED bargraphs